oracle-livelabs/security/oci-vss-qualys-agent/common/orm-deploy.md

         - Packaged terraform **OCI VSS Qualys** use-case.
         - **PAR URL** is valid until **Dec, 2025**.

-    > **Please Read**: You can also download this zip folder locally and update required resources to support additional use-cases.
+    > **Please Read**: You can also download this zip folder locally and update the required resources to support additional use cases.

 2. Save in your local machine's downloads folder.